Ensembl/ensembl-refget/pipeline/README.md

 by an API implementing the refget protocol in the context of the new Ensembl infrastructure.

 ## Structure of the project
-- [api](/api) folder contains the refget server implementation
-- [docker](/docker) contains Dockerfiles for images based on uvicorn and nginx
-- [pipeline](/pipeline) contains the Nextflow pipeline for provisioning data out of Ensembl
-  - Scripts are contained in the [bin](/bin) folder
+- Scripts are contained in the [bin](bin) folder
+- Perl libraries are in the [lib](lib) folder
-  - [indexer](/pipeline/indexer) folder contains a program to create an index of sequences
+- The [indexer](indexer) folder contains a program to create an index of sequences
-  - [nextflow](/pipeline/nextflow) contains the Nextflow pipeline and related configuration
+- The [nextflow](nextflow) folder contains the Nextflow pipeline and related configuration
 - Required dependencies are specified in `cpanfile` and `requirements.txt` for Perl and Python respectively

-## Requirements
+## Running the pipeline

 #### Codon software environment